Drusy/drusy.github.io/about.md

 Today my skills evolved and I continue to improve my knowledge by working on continuous integration, software package & integration, software architecture & analysis and on some (small) Open Source projects.
 After a few years of programmer experience, my favourite programming language stays C++/Qt!

-Here you can find my articles, software and resume!
+Here you can find my articles, projects and resume!